 While some might argue it’s always beer-drinking season, this time of year is especially ripe for kicking back a cold one.
-The last barbecue of summer is still on the horizon, as are the first tailgates of fall.
 But, if you’re like us, you want to enjoy your beer without wrecking the hard work you’ve put in the past few months.

 Your solution: beers with low alcohol by volume (ABV).
 Why?
 Simply put, less alcohol equals less sugar, and less sugar equals fewer calories.
 (Also, breweries aren’t required to disclose their calorie counts, so educated guesswork will have to suffice.)